Pop Airplay: Chart criteria

 There are forty positions on this chart.
 Songs are ranked based on its total number of spins per week.
 This is calculated by electronically monitoring Mainstream Top 40 radio stations across the U.S. 24 hours a day, seven days a week by Nielsen Broadcast Data Systems.

 Songs receiving the greatest growth receive a "bullet", although there are tracks that also get bullets if the loss in detections doesn't exceed the percentage of downtime from a monitored station.
 "Airpower" awards are issued to songs that appear on the top 20 of both the airplay and audience chart for the first time, while the "greatest gainer" award is given to song with the largest increase in detections.
 A song with six or more spins in its first week is awarded an "airplay add".
 If two songs are tied in spins in the same week, the one with the biggest increase that week ranks higher.

-Since the introduction of the chart until 2005, songs below No. 20 were moved to recurrent after 26 weeks on the chart.
-Beginning the chart week of December 3, 2005, songs below No. 20 were moved to recurrent after 20 weeks on the chart.
-Since the chart dated December 4, 2010, songs below No. 15 are moved to recurrent after 20 weeks on the chart.

-Whereas the Pop Airplay and Pop 100 Airplay charts both measured the airplay of songs played on Mainstream stations playing pop-oriented music, the Pop 100 Airplay (like the Hot 100 Airplay) measured airplay based on statistical impressions, while the Top 40 Mainstream chart used the number of total detections.